EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 Use `--hostnames-unsorted` to not sort hostnames at all.
 In this case, they're assigned in the order in which they're found in the hostnames file.
-This is the default when you explicity specify a hostnames file.
+This is the default when you explicitly specify a hostnames file.

 Use `--cluster-prefixed-hostnames` to make each hostname begin with the name of the cluster.
 This setting can be useful to avoid hostname clashes when running more than one Docker cluster on the same host.

-Hostnames can contain only letters (a-z), digits (0-9), and '-'.
+Hostnames can contain only letters (a-z), digits (0-9), and hyphen (-).
 They can be FQDNs, depending on the selected platform.
 Specify hostnames in lower case.
-Any uppercase characters are converted to lower case internally, and any references to these hostnames in `config.yml` (for example, `upstream: hostname`) must use only lowercase letters.
+Any uppercase characters are converted to lower case internally.
+Any references to these hostnames in `config.yml` (for example, `upstream: hostname`) must use only lowercase letters.

 ## Software selection